djw8605/djw8605.github.com/_posts/2017-02-07-deploying-docs-on-github-with-travisci.markdown

 Next, you will need to enable the repo to be build on Travis-CI.
 Log into [Travis-CI](https://travis-ci.org/) and go to "Account".
 Within this menu, search for the name of your repo, and click to enable it.

 ![Enable Travis-CI Repo](/images/posts/DocsTravisCI/EnableRepoTravis.png)

+You will also need to login with the Travis CLI in order to encrypt the deploy-key:

+    travis login

 Inside the repository's git repo on your own computer, run the command: